CompCogNeuro/CompCogNeuro.github.io/content/basal-ganglia.md

 5. And the thalamus remains inhibited by the SNr.

 In summary, the GPeAk neurons integrate the direct dSPN pathway inputs relative to the iSPN inputs via GPePr, providing an internal integration of this balance that then feeds back to modulate the activity of the striatal input pathways.
 When GPeAk is net inhibited, it is more likely to amplify the dSPN pathway and drive overall disinhibition ("Go"), whereas the opposite holds when GPeAk is disinhibited via iSPN inhibition on GPePr.
+There are also direct excitatory cortical projections into the GPeAk that are functionally consistent with the STN hyperdirect inputs, providing a baseline against which these differential dynamics operate (.

 This ability for the direct and indirect pathways to interact through their convergence in the GPe resolves one of the main problems with the classical theory: there is only sparse, weak inhibitory connectivity among SPN neurons in the striatum, which seems unlikely to support a robust inhibitory competition and selection dynamic ([[@TunstallOorschotKeanEtAl02]]).
 Because the GPe is much more compact in size than the entire striatum (i.e., roughly 46,000 neurons in the GPe in a rat, compared to roughly 2.8 million in the striatum, as shown in [[#figure_pcore-dyn]]; [[@Oorschot96]]), it is therefore much easier for these pathways to interact competitively with each other, relative to neurons having to directly compete in the much larger space of the striatum.

 {id="figure_ketzef-etal" style="height:30em"}
 ![Results of optogenetic selective activation of iSPN (a) or STN (b) neurons.
 Activating ISPNs inhibited GPePr ("Proto") neurons, while disinhibiting GPeAk ("Arky") neurons.
 Activating the STN much more strongly activated GPePr vs GPeAk neurons, consistent with a stronger projection to GPePr.](media/fig_ketzef_etal_21_ispn_stn_stim.png)

 These dynamics are consistent with various recorded patterns of neural activity, for example in a recent optogenetic stimulation experiment ([[@KetzefSilberberg21]]) that selectively activated iSPN neurons or STN neurons ([[#figure_ketzef-etal]]).
+A number of other studies report consistent data on the effects of GPeAk activation and inhibition of motor action ([[@MalletSchmidtLeventhalEtAl16]]; [[@GlajchKelverHegemanEtAl16]]; [[@PamukcuCuiXeniasEtAl20]]; [[@GuSchmidtBerke20]]; [[@TachibanaKitaChikenEtAl08]]; [[@DodsonLarvinDuffellEtAl15]]).

 ### Functional benefits of PCore